-Use the schedule and information in Figure 48 as a daily guide for lubrication tasks.
-Follow the referenced sections on the following pages for detailed instructions.
+Use the schedule and information in Figure 45 as a daily guide for lubrication tasks.

 The following recommended lubrication schedule is based on light to medium mill usage.
 Keeping in mind that lubrication helps to protect the value and operation of the mill, you may need to perform the lubrication tasks more frequently depending on your usage.